-This type of transcription is suitable for court transcripts, university research, police interviews, film and television scripts – any arena where a true and accurate account is important.
+This type of transcription is suitable for court transcripts, university research, police interviews, and film and television scripts.
+In fact, any arena where a true and accurate account is important.

-EDITED TRANSCRIPTION – Whilst a verbatim record is extremely accurate it can also be extremely difficult to read as it contains all the “um” or “you know” within the text.
-This is where an edited transcription can be a better option as it will only include the relevant parts of the audio/video file and drops all the unnecessary bits.
+Whilst a verbatim record is extremely accurate it can also be extremely difficult to read as it contains all the “um” or “you know” within the text.
+This is where an edited transcription can be a better option.
+It will only include the relevant parts of the audio/video file and drops all the unnecessary bits.
 Careful consideration needs to be given by the transcriber as to what they feel they can leave out of the transcript without changing the overall message.

 This type of transcription would be used for speeches, conferences and seminars, minutes of meetings, or publications.

-INTELLIGENT VERBATIM – This style of transcription still requires an accurate transcription but allows you to exclude coughs, laughter, background noises, etc, it also allows you to exclude all the repetition, false starts, and pauses.
+This style of transcription still requires an accurate transcription but allows you to exclude coughs, laughter, background noises, etc. It also allows you to exclude all the repetition, false starts, and pauses.
 The transcriber will be able to paraphrase what is being said in order to make the transcript read easily.
-This style of transcription is carried out by highly skilled transcriptionists who can easily convey what the purpose of the meeting is without losing any clarity, accuracy, or meaning.
+This style of transcription is carried out by highly skilled transcriptionists who can easily convey the purpose of the meeting without losing any clarity, accuracy, or meaning.

 This type of transcription would be used for speeches, interviews for publication, conferences, and seminars.

-Industry guidelines indicate that we speak 4 x faster than we can type, so therefore a 15-minute audio recording will take up to approximately 60 minutes to type, (plus remember to factor in the length of the original recording, i.e. 15-minutes for proofing time.)
+Industry guidelines indicate that we speak 4 x faster than we can type, so, therefore, a 15-minute audio recording will take up to approximately 60 minutes to type.
+When working out your work schedule don’t forget to include the length of the original recording, i.e. 15 minutes for proofing time.

-We find that most clients prefer a ‘pence per minute’ price as this is easily calculated and provides a clear cost per piece of work.
+We find that most clients prefer a ‘pence per minute’ price as this is easily calculated.
+This option provides a clear cost per piece of work.